TokeniZK/tokenizk-finance/docs/TokeniZK-Finance-proposal516-zkapp-track.md

   $\underline{\text{At Advanced Milesone}}$, PrivateSale contract leverages **TokeniZkLocker** for vesting schedule for more flexiability for project team.

  In additions, Currently TokeniZk just supports Mina as contribution currency.

-**Tips**: More details within 'User Journey Flowcharts' section at proposal link above.
+ _Tips: More details within 'User Journey Flowcharts' section at proposal link above._

 #### How TokeniZkAirdrop works

 ​	Due to the limited number of AccountUpdates within a transaction, within the Airdrop activity project team usually could not distribute tokens（push）to a number of users within a transaction at one time (additionally,the  number of recipients is also limited (fixed) each time due to the static circuit), thus users need to claim tokens back（pull）.This means that we need record all related users’addresses on chain (by storing merkle-tree root of offchain storage) for each airdrop activity.
 Within Mina, Token accounts are specific for each type of custom token, meaning that a single public key can have many different types of token accounts.Thus, within TokeniZK, we  provide a specific common Intermediary Address intended to be deployed with TokeniZkAirdrop contract at its each custom token account to activate each 8-fields onchain storage where we could store merkle-tree root of offchain storage.TokeniZkAirdrop contract could be optionally deployed later after or during the creation of each Presale, Private Sale.

 ​	During the Airdrop, every recipient and his rewarding tokens will be stored as an **<u>Airdrop Asset Note</u>** (with fields:{recipient, amount,conditions,etc.},seen as UTXO)and emited as an Action (as well as Event)on chain by project team(ie.token owner).

 ​	To record all recipients’addresses onchain for each airdrop activity, there is a exclusive unique merkle tree (denoted as **Airdrop-Tree**,an append-only merkle tree) as offchain storage for each custom token (**ie. each custom token has its own unique Airdrop-Tree**), being stored as the  tree root inside corresponding TokeniZkAirdrop contract account(ie. Intermediary token account).
 Meanwhile,TokeniZK platform will provide offchain storage maintainance service for all Airdrop trees from all custom tokens, including reducing actions of Airdrop activity and storing them into merkle tree as sequenced, and also publish the whole tree to the public to guarantee Data Availibility of TokeniZK platform.
 And TokeniZK platform helps notify wallet-connected users on page to claim the airdroped tokens.

 ​	The recipients claim their tokens by nullifying corresponding Airdrop Asset Note(UTXO),to avoid double spending (as described at TokeniZkUser section below).

-**Tips**: More details within 'User Journey Flowcharts' section at proposal link above.
+ _Tips: More details within 'User Journey Flowcharts' section at proposal link above._

 #### How TokeniZKLocker works

  As talked above, within TokeniZK, TokenLocker works as each custom token’s exclusive unique Intermediary role for vesting project team and contributors during sales/airdrops or even the regular Token-Transfer scenario where one user vests another user.
 Further, with TokenLocker <u>a user could recieve different batches of vesting assets regarding the same custom token!</u>

  According to mina doc(https://docs.minaprotocol.com/zkapps/snarkyjs/time-locked-accounts), Mina account’s regular feature -- Time-locking, allows us to pay someone in MINA or other custom tokens subject to a vesting schedule.Tokens are initially locked and become available for withdrawal only after a certain time or gradually according to a specific schedule. **However, Only one vesting schedule can be specified per account and The vesting schedule cannot be changed during the  vesting period.**

  Obviously, the native feature Time-locking could not be appropriate for the basic functionalities talked above of TokenLocker.
 Therefore, we need a seperate TokenLocker for each custom token.
 Similar as the Airdrop section, within TokeniZK we provide a specific common Intermediary  Address intended to be deployed with TokeniZkLocker contract at its each custom token account to activate each 8-fields onchain storage where we could store merkle-tree root of offchain storage.

  TokeniZkLocker contract could be optionally deployed later after or during the creation of each Presale,and Fair Airdrop.
 During the contribution, every contributor and his rewarding custom tokens will be stored as an Locked Asset Note (with fields:{recipient, amount, releaseTimestamp,etc.},seen as UTXO)and emited as an Action (as well as Event) by project team （ie.token owner ）on chain.

-There is also a unique exclusive merkle tree (denoted as **TokenLocker-Tree**,an append-only merkle tree) as offchain storage for each custom token**(ie.  each  custom  token  has its own unique TokenLocker-Tree),** being stored as the tree root inside corresponding TokeniZkLocker contract account(ie. Intermediary token account).
+ There is also a unique exclusive merkle tree (denoted as **TokenLocker-Tree**,an append-only merkle tree) as offchain storage for each custom token (**ie.  each  custom  token  has its own unique TokenLocker-Tree**), being stored as the tree root inside corresponding TokeniZkLocker contract account(ie. Intermediary token account).
 Meanwhile,TokeniZK platform also provide ofchain storage maintainance service for all TokenLocker-Trees from all custom tokens, including reducing actions and storing them  into merkle tree as sequenced, and also publish the whole tree to the public to guarantee Data Availibility of TokeniZK platform.
 Besides,for better  user experience, TokeniZK platform watches all TokenLockers and helps notify wallet-connected users on page to claim the unlocked tokens.

  ​The recipients claim their tokens by nullifying corresponding <u>Locked Asset Note</u>(UTXO) to avoid double spending (as described at *TokeniZkUser* section below).

-**Tips**: More details within 'User Journey Flowcharts' section at proposal link above.
+ _Tips: More details within 'User Journey Flowcharts' section at proposal link above._

 #### How TokeniZkUser works

-​		As talked above, all assets recorded on both Airdrop-Tree and TokenLocker-Tree are regarded as UTXO, and recipients need nullify them when claiming tokens back.
+​As talked above, all assets recorded on both Airdrop-Tree and TokenLocker-Tree are regarded as UTXO, and recipients need nullify them when claiming tokens back.

-​		Within TokeniZK, a user nullifies his own Locked Asset Note(UTXO)and Airdrop Asset Note(UTXO) by recording them onto his own merkle tree, denoted as ‘**Asset_Nullifier_Tree**’.Actually, each custom token account of one user has one corresponding exclusive‘Asset_Nullifier_Tree’.
+​Within TokeniZK, a user nullifies his own `Locked Asset Note(UTXO)` and `Airdrop Asset Note(UTXO)` by recording them onto his own merkle tree, denoted as ‘**Asset_Nullifier_Tree**’.Actually, each custom token account of one user has one corresponding exclusive `Asset_Nullifier_Tree`.

 ![WPS图片(1)-16938569740914](https://github.com/TokeniZK/tokenizk-finance/assets/94358089/dae6b150-f113-4194-85d7-7cb4b34355b3)

-Each token account of a user will be deployed with a smart contract--**TokeniZkUser**, then the correponding 8-fields states could be utilized, one of which would be stored with the corresponding Asset_Nullifier_Tree root,which is also maintained by TokeniZK platform.
+Each token account of a user will be deployed with a smart contract -- **TokeniZkUser**, then the correponding 8-fields states could be utilized, one of which would be stored with the corresponding `Asset_Nullifier_Tree` root,which is also maintained by TokeniZK platform.

 Here is the high-level claiming progress:

-​	1.The asset owners need provide target UTXO’s existence merkle proof on ‘Airdrop Tree’ or ‘TokenLocker Tree’ as well as its non-existence merkle proof on ‘Asset_Nullifier_Tree’,to prove the UTXO is valid.
+ 1. The asset owners need provide target UTXO’s existence merkle proof on ‘Airdrop Tree’ or ‘TokenLocker Tree’ as well as its non-existence merkle proof on ‘Asset_Nullifier_Tree’,to prove the UTXO is valid.

-​	2.Check the ‘recipient’of UTXO is equal to the owner.
+ 2. Check the ‘recipient’ of UTXO is equal to the owner.

-​	3.Tranfer the custom token from correponding Intermediary Token Account to the owner.
+ 3. Tranfer the custom token from correponding Intermediary Token Account to the owner.

-​	4.Compute the new root of ‘Asset_Nullifier_Tree’ through this UTXO’s non-existence merkle path.
+ 4. Compute the new root of ‘Asset_Nullifier_Tree’ through this UTXO’s non-existence merkle path.
 Then update the root to the owner’s token account.

 ### Platform Components Architect Figure

-To support the features above, there are 5 major roles within Platform.
+To support the features above, there are 5 major roles within Platform:

 ![WPS图片(1)-16938571920466](https://github.com/TokeniZK/tokenizk-finance/assets/94358089/2fe26fbf-4af2-45d7-a468-5b558d24df0d)

  ​*	**Smart Contracts** : as listed above

  *​	**Web Client** : a website for all user journeys as talked above

-​*	**Onchain Tracker** : listen for all onchain activities of all custom tokens’smart contracts and notify **Offchain Storage Maintainer** and **Platform Backend.**
+ ​*	**Onchain Tracker** : listen for all onchain activities of all custom tokens’ smart contracts and notify **Offchain Storage Maintainer** and **Platform Backend.**

-​*	**Offchain Storage Maintainer** : maintain all merkle trees by reducing all actions at intervals and onchain tree root for all custom tokens.
+ *	**Offchain Storage Maintainer** : maintain all merkle trees by reducing all actions at intervals and onchain tree root for all custom tokens.

-​*	**Platform Backend** : a daemon service for token creators and contributors. like maintain information on project/team and all sales, like notifying users about the their own airdrop notes and unlocked notes, and exposing open api for users to obtain merkle path for each asset note, etc.
+ *	**Platform Backend** : a daemon service for token creators and contributors. like maintain information on project/team and all sales, like notifying users about the their own airdrop notes and unlocked notes, and exposing open api for users to obtain merkle path for each asset note, etc.

-​	Besides, Mina chain (Archive Nodes) stores all historical Actions/Events and all token states.
+​Besides, Mina chain (Archive Nodes) stores all historical Actions/Events and all token states.